varletjs/varlet/.github/CONTRIBUTING.md

 1. Run `pnpm lint` check the code style.
 2. Get into `pacakges/varlet-ui` and run `pnpm test` to update & run your testcase.
-3. Run `git commit` to commit changes.
-Commit info should be formatted by the [rules](https://github.com/conventional-changelog/commitlint/blob/master/%40commitlint/config-conventional/README.md).
+3. Commit message should be formatted by the [rule](https://docs.google.com/document/d/1QrDFcIiPjSLDn3EL15IJygNPiHORgU1_OOAqWjiDU5Y).
 4. Push code to your own repo and [create PullRequest](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) at GitHub.
 (Rebase before creating a PR to keep commit history clear)

 ### Common steps